 Nashua School District

-See the data below for the current active, recovered, and student and staff cases associated with transmission in the Nashua School District.
+For data on current active, recovered, and student and staff cases associated with transmission in the Nashua School District, please us the interactive map below.
 These are cases where the individual was onsite at the institution in close proximity to the period of infection.
 This is not representative of all school-aged cases in the City of Nashua.

 Detects COVID-19 antibodies, and can determine if a person was sick with COVID-19 in the past.